India Foundation for the Arts: Programmes

 IFA has five programmes that variously respond to existing demand for support, provide opportunities for artists to explore untried processes and new connections in the arts, or address systemic issues in the field.
 The projects implemented under the programmes involve all forms of cultural expression, while accommodating work that falls outside specific domains of art, blurs disciplinary boundaries, or anticipates new modes of artistic production and presentation, emphasizing work in Indian languages other than English.

 The Arts Research programme engages scholars, researchers, and practitioners to research various histories and expressions of artistic practices in India, fostering broader perspectives, understandings, interpretations, and engagements in the arts.

 The Arts Practice programme seeks to implement projects that enable artists to expand their present range of practices in new directions, such as questioning accepted conventions, pushing new frontiers in content, form, and medium, exploring new modes of engagement with space, audience, and communities, and foregrounding a spirit of experimentation.
-The programme implements projects under the following categories: